alfonsoegio/BCSLA/README.md

 contract into Ethereum Distributed Virtual Machine; customer registers within the contract instance.
-From that time, customer and operator start posting their metric records (adding some stake to the call, to simplify things, 1 ETH per call) with 4 possible outcomes:
+From that time, customer and operator start posting their metric records (adding some stake to the call, to simplify
+things: 1 ETH per call) with 3 possible outcomes:

-1) Records do not match: The smart contract temporary disables the SLA and holds the 2 ETH transfered by both: customer & operator:
+1) Records do not match: The smart contract temporary disables the SLA and holds the 2 ETH transferred by both: customer & operator:

 2) Records match and QoS is above the level stated in the SLA; both customer and operator get back their respective stakes held by the contract.